eliotwrobson/CodeforcesRunnerEliot/README.md

 ```sh
 $ ecfr r A
 ```
-Wit this command, `ecfr` will look in the `source_files` directory for files matching problem
+With this command, `ecfr` will look in the `source_files` directory for files matching problem
 A. When a file is found, it will automatically compile and run it against all test cases in the `A.xml` file.